zzamboni/dot-elvish/.elvish/lib/theme/README.md

 Ported to Elvish by Diego Zamboni <diego@zzamboni.org>

-To use, put this file in ~/.elvish/lib/ and add the following to your ~/.elvish/rc.elv file:
+To use, put this file in ~/.elvish/lib/theme/ and add the following to your ~/.elvish/rc.elv file:

-    use chain
+    use theme:chain
-    chain:setup
+    theme:chain:setup

 You can also assign the prompt functions manually instead of calling `chain:setup`:

-    edit:prompt = $chain:&prompt
+    edit:prompt = $theme:chain:&prompt
-    edit:rprompt = $chain:&rprompt
+    edit:rprompt = $theme:chain:&rprompt

 The chains on both sides can be configured by assigning to `theme:chain:prompt_segments` and `theme:chain:rprompt_segments`,